- What is Business Aviation?

 Net Investment Income Tax

 On Dec.
-5, 2012, the Treasury Department and the IRS issued regulations on the new Net Investment Income Tax (NIIT) enacted as part of the 2010 healthcare overhaul.
-Beginning this year, a 3.8 percent tax will be imposed on the investment income of certain individuals, estates and trusts.
-The NIIT will impact many common airplane leasing arrangements in which an individual owns an interest in an airplane through a C corporation, an S corporation, a partnership (including a limited liability company) or a trust.
+5, 2012, the Treasury Department and the IRS issued proposed regulations on the new Net Investment Income Tax (NIIT) enacted as part of the 2010 healthcare overhaul that imposes a 3.8 percent tax on the investment income of certain individuals, estates and trusts.
+The NIIT impacts many common airplane leasing arrangements in which an individual owns an interest in an airplane through a C corporation, an S corporation, a partnership (including a limited liability company) or a trust.

 NBAA Tax Committee member John Hoover provided testimony on behalf of the Association at a public hearing on the proposed regulations.
 Hoover’s comments covered the standard IRS will use to define a trade or business; and the ability of taxpayers to change their activity grouping for the purposes of passive loss rules as well as the 3.8 percent tax.